Saving & Spending Financial Health

 With a traditional IRA, your contributions are tax-deductible.
 Still, you have to pay taxes when you withdraw the money in retirement.
 A Roth IRA is the opposite tax structure.
 You pay taxes now but won’t have to pay any when you access the money during retirement.

-As you increase your income, IRA contributions can be a great way to plan for your future and preserve your cash.
+As your income increases, IRA contributions can be a great way to plan for the future and preserve your cash.

 Pay off high-interest debt